pbailis/bailis.org-blog/_posts/2014-01-13-stickiness-and-client-server-session-guarantees.md

 Shapiro's CRDT group](http://arxiv.org/pdf/1310.3107.pdf)) leverage these techniques and can provide unparalleled low latency.
-The problem here is that caches can grow large, and, based on my experiences, it's unclear how well this works for general-purpose applications.
+The problem here is that caches can grow large, and, based on my experiences, it's unclear how well caching works for general-purpose applications.
 Second, clients can use sticky request routing to ensure their requests always contact the same servers.
 In a single datacenter, this can be difficult, requiring the storage tier's request routers to know the